Skip

 Technology Talk aviation & aerospace

-In our upcoming session on aerospace an aviation, you can look forward to a lineup of leading industry experts and engaging presentations on current developments and challenges:
+In the recording of our session on aerospace an aviation, you can look forward to a lineup of leading industry experts and engaging presentations on current developments and challenges:

 • Christoph Hauck, Member of the Executive Board, toolcraft AG